rspamd/rspamd/doc/integration.md

 ---
 layout: doc
-title: rspamd integration
+title: MTA integration
 ---

-# Rspamd integration
+# MTA integration

 This document describes several methods of integrating rspamd with some popular MTAs.
 Among them are: